 15. Study team

 Outline the people involved in carrying out the environmental impact assessment studies and in writing the Environmental Impact Statement.
 If independent scientists or other experts were involved in any of the work, they should be listed.
+Any remuneration should be mentioned.
 The names, [current and validated contact information,] occupational qualifications and their role in the generation of the Environmental Impact Statement of such people should also be included.
 [A statement that those individuals so named concur with the content of the report should be included.]
 Any conflict of interest must be identified, disclosed in detail in this section including the way it was and continues to be managed.

 16. References